GoogleChrome/web.dev/src/site/content/en/learn/forms/identity/index.md

 and `autocomplete="current-password"` for a current password field.

-To help users manually fill in their account details, use `type="email"` for the email field to show the appropriate virtual keyboard on mobile devices.
+To help users manually fill in their account details, use `type="email"` for the email field to show the appropriate on-screen keyboard on mobile devices.

 Use the `required` attribute for your email and password field so you can warn of invalid values when the user submits the form.
 Consider using [real-time validation](https://web.dev/learn/forms/javascript),